rackerlabs/support-how-to/content/rackspace-metrics/use-enum-metrics.md

 For api command and additional information on retrieving enum metrics, see [Retrieving enum metrics](https://developer.rackspace.com/docs/metrics/v2/developer-guide/#retrieving-enum-metrics) in the API documentation.

 ### Enum Support in Search API

-You can now retrieve the ingested enum values through glob search by adding the parameter "include\_enum\_values=true".
+You can now retrieve the ingested enum values through glob search by adding the parameter `include_enum_values=true`.

-Note: there is a five minutes delay before any newly ingested enum\_values show up with glob searching
+**Note:** There is a five minute delay before any newly ingested `enum_values` show up with glob searching

 Applying the above example:

     curl -X GET 'https://global.metrics.api.rackspacecloud.com/v2.0/737305/metrics/search?query=example.*.*&include_enum_values=true'

 Which will then return:

     [
     {
       "metric":"example.enums.value",